dmcd/trader-bot/docs/multi_day_trades_plan.md

 # Multi-day Positional Trades Plan

-Notes on the current session model:
+Legacy session model (now removed):
-- A new `sessions` row is created on each runner start with `date` (day-only) and `bot_version`; all state (trades, market data, positions, open orders, plans, indicators, OHLCV, equity snapshots) is keyed by `session_id`.
+- Prior versions created a `sessions` row on each runner start with `date`/`bot_version` and keyed all state off `session_id`.
-- Risk is anchored to `start_of_day_equity` stored in `risk_state`/`session_stats_cache`, assuming a single-day session; daily loss checks reset only when a new session baseline is written.
-- Resync, portfolio tracking, and plan monitoring all scope to the active `session_id`, so restarting or rolling to a new calendar day drops visibility into prior-day positions/plans unless they are re-synced and reinserted for the new session.
+- Risk and dashboards were scoped to the active session, so restarting or rolling days dropped visibility unless data was re-synced into a new session row.
-- Dashboard lookups (history, open orders/plans, stats) are session-scoped and select the most recent session for the current `BOT_VERSION`.
+- Portfolio/run scoping replaces session_id and should be the only path forward.

 ## Work Plan